istrupin/Alaska-Flight-Search/README.md

 ### Setup

 To run, simply add the locations of the necessary data .csv files to the Web.Config file in the <appSettings> section.
 Then build, compile, and run.
+Note that the Visual Studio Solution file is inside Flights.Web